Volunteer Positions – Tour of the Hilltowns

 Drivers (16 people with cars- previous racing experience is good):

 9:30 AM to finish of your field.
 We need a lead car and a follow car for each field.
 This is an excellent vantage point from which to watch the race!
 Experience racing is useful, so that you are familiar with the role of lead and follow drivers.
 All drivers will have a radio.
-A stipend will be provided to cover gas costs.
+A stipend may be provided to cover gas costs.
 If you have a particular field you’d like to drive for, hurry- first come, first served!

 Parking (4 people):